 How does general anesthesia work?

-Research indicates general anesthesia works by inhibiting transmission of nerve signals in the central nervous system.
-According to some studies, the anesthetics target neurotransmitters and proteins in the nerve cell membranes to induce unconsciousness, block pain as well as cause amnesia or loss of movement.7,8
+Research indicates general anesthesia works by inhibiting the transmission of nerve signals in the central nervous system.
+According to some studies, anesthetics target neurotransmitters and proteins in the nerve cell membranes to induce unconsciousness, block pain as well as cause amnesia or loss of movement.7,8

-A 2020 study, published in The Journal of Neuroscience, reported that a general anesthetic known as isoflurane is linked to decreased transmission of nerve signals responsible for controlling movement or cognition in rats.8 This study found that isoflurane, an anesthetic inhaled as gas, reduced the levels of neurotransmitters, suggesting that it can potentially induce the responses associated with anesthesia by inhibiting these signals.
-However, more research and clinical studies are needed to further understand the mechanisms of this general anesthetic.
+A study, published in The Journal of Neuroscience, reported that a general anesthetic known as isoflurane is linked to decreased transmission of nerve signals responsible for controlling movement or cognition in rats.8 This study found that isoflurane, an anesthetic inhaled as a gas, reduced the levels of neurotransmitters, suggesting that it can potentially induce the responses associated with anesthesia by inhibiting these signals.

-In a 2018 study, published in Cell Reports, Propofol, a general anesthetic delivered through the veins, induces sedation or unconsciousness in patients by inhibiting the transmission of nerve signals in the brain.
-According to the researchers, this is done by blocking the release of the neurotransmitters and limiting movement of the Syntaxin1A protein in the nerve cell membrane.9 However, more research is needed to determine if this general anesthetic can potentially elicit other responses in the body during anesthesia.
+According to the researchers, this is done by blocking the release of the neurotransmitters and limiting the movement of the Syntaxin1A protein in the nerve cell membrane.9 However, more research is needed to determine if this general anesthetic can potentially elicit other responses in the body during anesthesia.

-Some studies suggest that certain responses of general anesthesia may be linked to particular regions in the brain and the central nervous system.7 The effects of sedation or unconsciousness may be linked to the neocortex and thalamus, while amnesia may be linked to the hippocampus.
+Some studies suggest that certain responses to general anesthesia may be linked to particular regions in the brain and the central nervous system.7 The effects of sedation or unconsciousness may be linked to the neocortex and thalamus, while amnesia may be linked to the hippocampus.

 Equipment for general anesthesia

 An anesthesia machine is the equipment used for general anesthesia.
-This equipment includes a ventilator, gas supply system, breathing apparatus, vaporizers and suction equipment.5 It also has a monitor displaying the patient’s vital signs including blood pressure and heart rate.
+This equipment includes a ventilator, gas supply system, breathing apparatus, vaporizers, and suction equipment.5 It also has a monitor displaying the patient’s vital signs including blood pressure and heart rate.

 The anesthesia machine works to prepare a mixture of gases and vapours needed for this procedure.
-This gas mixture, which includes oxygen are supplied from cylinders and delivered to the breathing apparatus via the vaporizer.10 The breathing apparatus can include a face mask, breathing tube, oral or nasal airway device, or a laryngoscope.5
+This gas mixture, which includes oxygen is supplied from cylinders and delivered to the breathing apparatus via the vaporizer.10 The breathing apparatus can include a face mask, breathing tube, oral or nasal airway device, or a laryngoscope.5

 Who is responsible for providing anesthesia?